-In the mean time I’ll sit back and chuckle at the suggestively scandalous shareables (that’s what the racy soundbites are called in the world of book promotion) to my non-existent followers.
+In the mean time I retweet the suggestively scandalous shareables (that’s what the racy soundbites are called in the world of book promotion) to my non-existent followers.

 What follows is the original synopsis, and although I’ve made many changes to the manuscript, the basic story has stayed pretty much the same.

 It’s set in the early 20th century in Vienna and has as its ‘heroine’ the artist’s model, Wally Neuzil.
 Wally was model to Klimt when very young, and at 16 he gave her to Egon Schiele with whom she had a relationship.
 Her changing fortunes force her to look at herself and examine the time in which she lives.